khaliddermoumi/festive-calendar-serverless/README.md

 1. Fork the repository
 2. Clone locally
-3. Run `deploy.ps1`
+3. Authenticate using `az login`
-   1. You need to have the Azure CLI installed
+4. Get the details of the Azure subscription using `az account show`
-   2. Authenticate using `az login`
+5. Run `deploy.ps1`
-   3. The script will create the following:
+   1. The script will create the following:
       1. Azure Resource Group
       2. Azure SignalR service
       3. Azure Storage Account
       4. Azure CosmosDB with Database and Container
       5. Azure Function
-4. Copy the generated connection strings at the bottom of the script
+6. Copy the generated connection strings at the bottom of the script

 ### Azure Function Preparation